dpursehouse/mongo-gerrit/README.md

 the author).
 May be overridden per site.
 - `query-batch-size`: Number of changes to query per batch.
 If not set, defaults to 500.
 May be overridden per site.
+- `default-query`: Default query to use on initial sync.
+If not set, defaults to `age:1day`.

 ### Gerrit server settings